abs0luty/apple_map/README.md

 # 🍎 Apple map

-Apple map is a C library, that implements a hashmap using FNV-1a hashing algorithm.
+Apple map is a C library _written in half an hour_, that implements a hashmap using FNV-1a hashing algorithm.

 Create a hashmap in 1 line of code: